PyORBIT-Collaboration/examples/SNS_Linac/read_me.txt

-This a set of test scripts for the new edition of the Probity linac package which is located in the directory: py/orbit/py_linac
+This a set of test scripts for the new edition of the PyORBIT linac package which is located in the directory: py/orbit/py_linac